 Campers sometimes even surprise themselves.
 As stated by a summer camp participant in 2016, “When the farmers aren’t looking, I eat kale.”

 Aside from that, summer camp is high fruit season.
-Depending on what is in season we will have blueberries, raspberries, blackberries, strawberries, and apples—sure to please any crowd.
+Depending on what is in season we typically have blueberries, raspberries, blackberries, strawberries, and apples—sure to please any crowd.

 What should my kid bring to farm camp?

-Additionally, they should have a morning snack, refillable water bottle, and a sizable lunch.
+We’ll have plenty of farm-fresh snacks to much on throughout the week, but be sure to pack some good, nutritious, high-protein fuel for the day.
+Campers should bring a morning snack, refillable water bottle, and a sizable lunch.
 Please keep in mind our low-waste initiative and use reusable containers when possible!

 Where can I learn more?